tankren/tankren.github.io/content/authors/admin/_index.md

     awarder: March 2020
     icon:
     summary: |
-    This project is a part of cost saving action, to remove the pizza box from all finished goods packing.
+    This project is a part of cost saving action, to remove the pizza box from all finished goods packing:
     - Analyze the as-is business process and draw the flow chart
     - Compile requirement specification for WM customizing change
     - Execute customizing and test and guide users to perform UAT